benjspitler/benjspitler.github.io/nba-fantasy-predictions.md

 ### Lasso regression

 The lasso is a handy tool to use in a case like this where we have many predictor variables that may be significant, and no clear way to choose which to include in our model.
 Broadly, the lasso does this for us by imposing a penalty term on the regression that shrinks to zero the coefficients of variables that the model deems to be less important.
+Below, I outline my approach to predicting total points for each player; I repeated this process ten times, building one model for each statistical category I wanted to predict.

 The first step was to split the data set into training and testing data.
 I chose to use the data from the 2015/2016 - 2018/2019 seasons as the training data and the data from the 2019/2020 season as the testing data.
 This approach was chosen such that the 2019/2020 comprises 30% of the total data, and then I selected enough seasons for the training data such that they cumulatively comprised 70% of the total.
 Note that I have read in the scaled data from a .csv as a dataframe called "nba_scaled_names":